 We educate, care for, invest in, and advocate for over 2,984 girls and boys each year.

 YWCA Spokane has been providing care and educational services to children since 1967.
-Currently, YWCA offers Early Childhood Education and Assistance Program (ECEAP) to help 3 and 4 year-olds be kindergarten-ready.
-We also provide free on-site Child Care Services for women so they can participate in classes and services offered at the YWCA.
+Currently, we offer Early Childhood Education and Assistance Program (ECEAP) to help 3 and 4 year-olds be kindergarten-ready.
+We also provide a free on-site childcare service called Safe Haven for parents and guardians utilizing classes and services offered at YWCA Spokane.
 In addition, our Child and Youth Advocacy Program provides counseling and services to children and caregivers who have survived domestic violence and are in the process of rebuilding their lives.

 - Early Childhood Education and Assistance Program (ECEAP)

 - Safe Haven – Free Drop-In Childcare for Clients (Suspended During COVID-19)

 - Healthy Relationships & Domestic Violence Prevention